Old woman smiling while looking at her tablet

 Do they take Medicare out of your retirement check?

-Yes, after you retire, portions of your Social Security benefits will be taken to cover Medicare expenses.
+After you retire, portions of your Social Security benefits will be taken to cover Medicare expenses.
 Typically, this does not include coverage for a prescription drug plan.

 How much is taken out of your Social Security check for Medicare?